theo-armour/agenda/3-1-heritage/financial-studies-group/2025-05-29-theo-financial-review-comments.md

 # Theo Armour ~ Comments on Financial Review

 ## May 2025 Financial Narrative
+audit approved

+revenue issues

 ### Page 3

 **Heritage continues to lose residents through their passing and a move out, putting more pressure on sales.**

 I remember Mary saying that on average about 10% of CCRC residents die or move every year.
 Are you allowing for the transitions of seven or eight residents per year?

 ### Page 4